Jessicavazm/t1w6-saturday/README.md

 * Make sure program can meet condition to enter the loop
 * Make sure program can meet condition to exit the loop

+# For loops
+For each element in the list, execute the intended statement block.

+for variable_name in sequence:
+    execute this

 # Range
 It's a pre-defined function that generates a sequence of numbers, it's useful in LOOPS for iterating a specific number of times over a sequence of numbers.

 range(start, stop, step)

+# Loop control statements
+Control the flow of the loop, terminate the loop earlier if you want to or skip over some interaction.

+## Break statement
+Terminates the loop immediately, it moves to the next statement after the loop.

+## Continue statement
+Skips the rest of the code inside of the loop for current interaction and moves to the next interaction.